Business rates - account enquiries

-Before the start of each financial year we will send a Business rates bill to everyone who we have on record as being responsible for paying a non-domestic rate.
+Before the start of each financial year we will send a Business rates bill to everyone who we have on record as being responsible for paying a Non-Domestic rate.
 This bill will show the net amount due after any deductions you may be entitled to.
-A full list of these deductions can be found on the Business rate relief and exemptions page.

 If you disagree with the bill, please contact us to discuss what you object to and why.
 If it is due to a change in liability we will issue an amended bill, normally within 14 days of receiving the new information.
 If this is due to a Valuation matter, you will need to follow the appeals procedure to take your complaint to the Valuation Tribunal.
 While you are following this procedure, you will still be expected to pay the instalments when they are due.